THIS POST CONTAINS SOME AFFILIATE LINKS (See Disclosure Policy)

 Bake Sale Baking:

 I have said it more than once – anise (aniseed) doesn’t get enough play time in baking.
-And this butterscotch cookie recipe is an example where this spice, with its subtle hint of licorice, plays so nicely with the butterscotch and toffee in the flavour sandbox.
-My No Bake Healthy Chocolate Raspberry Lentil Dessert Lasagna is another recipe that celebrates the pairing of anise with sweet flavours.
+And this butterscotch cookie recipe is an example where this spice, with its subtle hint of licorice, plays so nicely with the butterscotch and toffee in the flavor sandbox.
+My No Bake Healthy Chocolate Raspberry Lentil Dessert Lasagna is another recipe that celebrates the pairing of anise with sweet flavors.
 Anise seed, also known as aniseed, is not to be confused with star anise.
-Although similar in flavour, they are entirely different plants.
+Although similar in flavor, they are entirely different plants.

 But these aren’t your typical soft butterscotch cookies – the toffee bits give them a little crunch.
 And the pudding in the mix makes them oh so creamy- it’s a great combo!